abinit/abinit/doc/installation.md

      So, know how to invoke these prerequisites, install the libraries if not available immediately with your OS, and know the location of libraries.
      The libraries can be installed with the help of the "fallback" procedure.
 See below for more info on this step.
-  2. Get the [latest version of the ABINIT package](https://www.abinit.org/packages) (abinit-x.y.z.tar.gz) from the abinit Web site, then change the current directory to the top of the directory in which you have unfolded (gunzip/tar -xvf) the package.
+  2. Get the [latest version of the ABINIT package](https://www.abinit.org/packages) (abinit-x.y.z.tar.gz) from the abinit Web site.
      [More information](#how-to-get-a-version-of-abinit) ...
   3. Prepare a file name "hostname".ac9, that contains the information about libraries and compilation options.
      This is not mandatory, as ABINIT will try to detect the place where these are, but the detection procedure can fail.
-     See below for more information, as well as in [this section](#how-to-make-the-hostnameac9-file) ...
+     See below for more information, as well as in [this section](#how-to-write-the-hostnameac9-file) ...
   4. Issue "configure -q" or "./configure -q" (or first create a tmp directory, then "cd tmp", then "../configure -q").
      [More information](https://wiki.abinit.org/doku.php?id=build:configure) ...
   5. Issue "make" (or "make -j<n>" for compiling with <n> processors on a SMP machine, e.g. "make -j4" for four processors).
 Might take dozen of minutes.